Gender and Adult Learning

 History of the network

 ESREA envisaged establishing a gender research network from the beginning of its activities in 1991.
 However, it was only in 1996, during an international conference on education in Sweden, that Agnieszka Bron, Stockholm University, Barbara Merrill, Warwick University, and Edmée Ollagnier, Geneva University took the initiative to activate the ESREA gender network during a friendly lunch in a Viking village.
 During the ESREA European Research Conference in Brussels in September 1998, concrete decisions were made and future activities planned.
 The first meeting of Network was held in 1999 at University of Bochum in Germany and prof. Edmee Ollagnier from University of Geneva became a first Network Convenor.
-In 2007 she resigned and since then Joanna Ostrouch-Kamińska has been a convenor of the Network.
+In 2007 she resigned and since then Joanna Ostrouch-Kamińska (University of Warmia and Mazury in Olsztyn) has been a convenor of the Network.
+In 2017 Cristina C. Vieira (University of Coimbra) joined the Network as a co-convenor.

 Convenors